Frequently asked questions:

 -

 There is no pre-proposal submission checking assistance available.
 All call documents are self-explanatory and can be consulted here.
 We have put together this FAQs to support and guide on additional questions.
-There are three info-sessions where applicants can ask more specific questions – you can either watch or register to the next session here.
+There are three info-sessions where applicants can ask more specific questions, registration links can be found here.

 -